klho/hypoct/README.md

 Special features include:

-- Support for general elements (e.g., triangles) by associating with each point (e.g., centroid) a size (e.g., diameter).
+- Compatibility with general elements by associating with each point a size.
 Larger elements are assigned to larger nodes so as to enforce the well-separated condition for non-self non-neighbors.

-- Compatibility with point-point, point-element (collocation/qualocation), and element-element (Galerkin) interactions.
+The effect of working with elements is that point distributions are now no longer strictly contained within each node but can extend slightly beyond it.

-- Optimizations for non-uniform and high-dimensional data such as adaptive subdivision (of both nodes and levels) and pruning of empty leaves.
+- Optimizations for non-uniform and high-dimensional data such as adaptive subdivision and pruning of empty leaves.
+In particular, short dimensions are not bisected in order to keep nodes as hypercubic as possible.

 - Support for periodic domains.